openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

     //
     //   Constants:
     //   domSeparation - the UTF-8 encoding of the string
-    //                   "OpenPGPCompositeKeyDerivationFunction"
+    //                   "OpenPGPCompositeKDFv1"

     fixedInfo = algID || domSeparation

-The value of `domSeparation` is the UTF-8 encoding of the string "OpenPGPCompositeKeyDerivationFunction" and MUST be the following octet sequence:
+The value of `domSeparation` is the UTF-8 encoding of the string "OpenPGPCompositeKDFv1" and MUST be the following octet sequence:

-    domSeparation := 4F 70 65 6E 50 47 50 43 6F 6D 70 6F 73 69 74 65
+    domSeparation := 4F 70 65 6E 50 47 50 43 6F 6D 70 6F 73 69 74 65 4B
-                     4B 65 79 44 65 72 69 76 61 74 69 6F 6E 46 75 6E
-                     63 74 69 6F 6E
+                     44 46 76 31

 ### Key combiner {#kem-key-combiner}